Discover how easy it is to gain control of your life again

 1By submitting this information, I authorize Inogen to contact me including by phone.

 An oxygen specialist will be contacting you shortly.

-Listening to music does not figure to drastically change one’s life in any particular way.
-But the studies have shown that it can help in a variety of ways, many of which are strongly linked to the quality of breathing in COPD patients.
-Improving your breathing comes down to one big decision on medical oxygen and a lot of little decisions concerning your lifestyle.
-As it turns out, pushing play could do a lot more for you than you thought.
+It may not seem like listening to music will drastically change one’s life in any particular way.
+However, the studies show that it can help in a variety of ways, many of which are strongly linked to the quality of breathing in COPD patients.
+In fact, there are enough health benefits to music that incorporating more of it into your life could make a significant difference for you.

 All that’s left to do is take the advice from the Doobie Brothers and listen to the music:

 There are a variety of health benefits to music, including reduced stress, anxiety, blood pressure, heart rate and respiratory rate.
 It can also help with improved sleep, better pain management, improved exercise endurance and more.
 So how does music affect your health?
 A lot more than you might realize!

 Studies show music is beneficial for those healing from surgery, strokes and cancer.
 Some studies indicate that certain musical sounds, used during vibroacoustic therapy, can have healing effects for people with chronic back pain, Parkinson’s disease, fibromyalgia and more.